gtauzin/kedro-dagster/docs/pages/getting-started.md

 ### Jobs

 To see the different jobs defined in `dagster.yml`, click on the "Jobs" tab.
+You'll see the list of the defined jobs with names prefixed by the Kedro environment followed by a double underscore.

 <figure markdown>
 ![List of the specified jobs](../images/getting-started/job_list_dark.png#only-dark){data-gallery="jobs-dark"}